dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 * CBOR is a binary representation, and thus is economical in storage space.
 * Other binary representations were investigated, and whilst all had attractive features, none had a significant advantage over CBOR.
 See (#comparison-of-binary-formats) for some discussion of this.
-* CBOR is an IETF standard and familiar to IETF participants.
+* CBOR is an IETF specification and familiar to IETF participants.
 It is based on the now-common ideas of lists and objects, and thus requires very little familiarization for those in the wider industry.
 * CBOR is a simple format, and can easily be implemented from scratch if necessary.
 More complex formats require library support which may present problems on unusual platforms.